AAstroPhysiCS/SmashOrPass/game_specification.md

 # Game Specification

-We descripe a simple 2D platform fighter, similar to Super Mario Smash Bros.
+We describe a simple 2D platform fighter, similar to Super Mario Smash Bros.

 It is a local multiplayer game, where the objective is to throw the opponent off a platform, the first player to achieve this 3 times wins.